-(B) Funds shall be disbursed to organizations for a specific event or events, or to offset the itemized start-up costs of nascent student organizations, and never for the sole discretion of the organization.
+(B) Funds shall be disbursed to organizations, nascent organizations, and provisional student organizations for a specific event or events, or to offset the itemized start-up costs of nascent student organizations and provisional student organizations, and never for the sole discretion of the organization.

-(C) Organizations must use SGA funds with honesty and integrity.
+(D) Organizations and university programs must use SGA funds with honesty and integrity.

-(D) No organization shall be awarded a combined amount of more than three and one-half (3.5) percent of the appropriations budget during a fiscal year.
+(E) No organization shall be awarded a combined amount of more than three (3) percent of the appropriations budget during a fiscal year.
 Any recommended appropriation amounts beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Appropriations Committee.
 Any appropriation beyond this amount shall be noted as being beyond the limit in any legislation and committee reports pertaining to it.

 (1) The total amount appropriated to an event in which multiple organizations are collaborating will be equally divided by the number of organizations in the collaboration.
 The dollar figure resulting from the aforementioned division will then be removed from each of the collaborating organization’s maximum funding potential (up to 3.5 percent of the appropriations budget as stated in Title II, Section 201, Clause D).

-(E) No nascent student organization shall be awarded more than two hundred (2oo) dollars for itemized start-up costs from the appropriations budget during a fiscal year.
+(G) No nascent student organization or provisional student organization shall be awarded more than two hundred (200) dollars for itemized start-up costs and event funding from the appropriations budget during a fiscal year.
 Any recommended appropriation amounts beyond this amount shall be voted on and passed only with the unanimous consent of the Financial Appropriations Committee.
 Any appropriation beyond this amount shall be noted as being beyond the limit in any legislation and committee reports pertaining to it.

-(1) Given a student organization applies for funding after receiving an appropriation for itemized start-up funds, the funds appropriated for itemized start-up costs will be included in an organization’s sum of all appropriations in accordance with Title II, Section 201, Subsection (D)
+(1) Given a nascent or provisional student organization applies for funding after receiving an appropriation for itemized start-up funds, the funds appropriated for itemized start-up costs will be included in an organization’s sum of all appropriations in accordance with Title II, Section 201, Subsection (D)